hardibhalodiya/CustomChat/README.md

 Then you can install the library using either yarn:

-yarn add customchat
+yarn add react-native-customchat
 or npm:

-npm install --save customchat
+npm install --save react-native-customchat
 Now you're good to go!